RS001 – Chemical Hygiene Plan

 SAFETY EQUIPMENT

-Safety equipment is available to employees in the event of a hazardous agent exposure or other incident.
+Safety equipment is located in work areas so that it is available to employees in the event of a hazardous agent exposure or other incident.
 The specific operations conducted in a work area will determine what safety equipment should be available.
 This equipment must be properly maintained so that it is accessible and functional when needed.
 Access to safety equipment must not be obstructed.
 Researchers are responsible for the upkeep of the safety equipment in their work area.
 This includes maintaining equipment in a clean and sanitary manner, replacing items as they are used or expire, or notifying Facilities if something is not functioning properly or if a fire extinguisher has been used and needs to be replaced.

 • Emergency Eyewash and Showers